dotnet/csharplang/proposals/blittable.md

 }
 ```

+The `unmanaged` constraint cannot be combined with `struct`, `class` or `new()`.
+This restriction derives from the fact that `unmanaged` implies `struct` hence the other constraints do not make sense.

+The `unmanaged` constraint is not enforced by CLR, only by the language.
+To prevent mis-use by other languages, methods which have this constraint will be protected by a mod-req.
+This will
+prevent other languages from using type arguments which are not unmanaged types.

 The token `unmanaged` in the constraint is not a keyword, nor a contextual keyword.
 Instead it is like `var` in that it is evaluated at that location and will either:

 - Bind to user defined or referenced type named `unmanaged`: This will be treated just as any other named type constraint is treated.